BRB67/17uote3ollection/173IT/173WhatIsIT.md

 	As written in The Information (Gleick, 2011):
 	>"Shannon supposedly belonged to the Bell Labs mathematical research group, but he mostly kept to himself."

+### Quote 5

+	As written in The Information (Gleick, 2011):
+	>"AT&T at midcentury did not demand instant gratification from its research division.
+It allowed detours into mathematics or astrophysics with no apparent commercial purposes."